raguay/SvelteGithubSiteTemplate/README.md

 using [Showdown](https://github.com/showdownjs/showdown), and puts it into the site.
 Therefore, you compile your site once and just add new markdown files for the pages, posts, etc.

+The code can be used on any server that supports running flat file sites and not just GitHub pages.
+I wrote it for GitHub pages because that is where my site is being hosted.

 To get started, copy the template to your system using:

 ```sh